 The 2004 Vinoce Cabernet Sauvignon is produced in extremely limited quantities.
 The reason for this downturn in production for this particular vintage was a freak hail storm hit the vineyard after fruit had set and destroyed the majority of the crop.
 An event such as this is much more likely to occur in the Mendoza wine growing region of Argentina (where special nets are placed on top of high end vineyards to guard against such damage).
 In any case what ended up in the bottle is very representative of Mt.
 Veeder grown fruit.
 It is a dark inky wine with forward aromatics along with with earthy nuances and white ground pepper.
 On the palate, flavors of cherry, plum and chocolate.
 The finish is slightly spicy, warm and is extended in length.

-The name Twenty Rows comes from 20 hillside vineyard rows from their home vineyard on the slopes of Mt.
-Veeder (north west of downtown Napa).
-These rows have always produced quality fruit but never found a home in their Vinoce label so they decided to bottle this as a separate label.
+The name Twenty Rows comes from 20 hillside vineyard rows from their original home vineyard on Mt.
+Veeder.
+These rows always produced quality fruit but never found a home in their Vinoce label so they decided to bottle this as a separate label.

 As Tim told us in regards to the Twenty Rows wines, “this is Napa wine that you can drink everyday”.
 These wines are priced very reasonably for the quality.
 Compared to Vinoce which is boutique and very small production, Twenty Rows as of the time of this review is around 14,000 cases.
 The first vintage of Twenty Rows dates from 2003.